Kaustubhd651/powerBi_project/README.md

 # powerBi_project
-Real-time project for data analysis of company sales in different country
+Real-time data analysis and visualization for company sales in  different countries